Warami

 WARAMI

-Warami brings together a program of events and activities celebrating traditional and contemporary First Nations culture in the City of Parramatta.
+Warami brings together a program of events and activities honouring traditional and contemporary First Nations culture in the City of Parramatta.

 Warami (pronounced Wuh-rah-mee) is a Dharug word meaning ‘good to see you’.
 Calling Parramatta home for over 60,000 years, Warami recognises the Burramattagal people’s connection to the land and community.